 As series sponsor, Baileys Horse Feeds takes an active role in each participant’s assessment, considering the condition of each young horse as a reflection of the diet it receives.
 This provides a valuable insight for breeders into how nutrition can support correct growth and optimise the horse’s ability to fulfil its potential.

 Baileys’ qualified nutritionists use a universally recognised Body Condition Scoring system alongside one whereby the horse’s top line and muscle development are assessed.
 Owners are given a sheet with the nutritionist’s comments and may take the opportunity to discuss the youngster’s diet, whilst Baileys records the data to support their research into sport horse nutrition.

-Evaluations take place throughout July and August with 16 dates at 14 venues around the country, from Cornwall to Edinburgh.
+Evaluations take place throughout July and August, at 14 venues around the country, from Cornwall to Edinburgh.
 A youngster may only be evaluated once per year but may be re-evaluated each year as a foal, yearling, two-year-old or three-year-old.
 Top scorers in each age group and discipline are rewarded at the British Breeders’ Awards Dinner in the January.

 British Breeders' Awards Dinner

 The British Breeding Breeders' Awards Dinner is held each January and organised by the registered charity, The British Horse Foundation, with a view to raising money to help support initiatives which promote British breeding.
 The dinner provides a platform for the recognition of British breeders’ successes during the previous year and is where top Futurity participants receive their awards and certificates.
 Find out more...